programistka/personal-website/content/blog/testing-stateful-functional-react-components-with-react-testing-library/index.md

 react-testing-library doesn't only allow you to target elements by text, but you can also target elements through labels, placeholder text, alt text, title, display value, role, and test id ([see the documentation](https://testing-library.com/docs/dom-testing-library/api-queries#bylabeltext) for details on each of these methods of targeting elements).

 Another important thing to notice in these tests is that we aren't looking at the value for the internal component state, nor are we testing any of the functions being used within the component itself.
 Basically what this means is that we **don't care about testing the implementation** details of our component, but we are more interested in testing how the component will **actually be used by a user**.
-Actually, it's extremely difficult to test implementation details of a functional component since it's not possible to access the component state, nor can we access any of the functionals that are defined and used inside of the component.
+Actually, it's extremely difficult to test implementation details of a function component since it's not possible to access the component state, nor can we access any of the functions/methods that are defined and used inside of the component.
 However, as a fun exercise, let's look at our checklist component written in as a class component:

 ```ts
 export class Checklist extends React.Component<ChecklistProps, ChecklistState> {